bcdataca/workshop2018/content/home/about.md

 options after graduation.
 For more information on workshop content, visit the [posts](#posts) section, [schedule](#schedule), or see [below](#info) for additional information.

+Last year's workshop homepage can be found [here](http://workshop.bcdata.ca/2017/).
+Its GitHub repository can be found [here](https://github.com/bcdataca/workshop-content).